 They're basic (the lack of silicone ear tips will be a massive turn-off for many) but EarPods do have some useful features.
 They'll let you adjust the volume, control the playback of music and video, and answer or end calls with a pinch of the cord, and they'll work with all devices that have a Lightning connector and support iOS 10 or later, including iPod touch, iPad and iPhone.

-The Beats Studio 3 Wireless headphones are full-size, over-ear 'cans' that cover your whole ear, just like classic headphones did back in the 1960s and 1970s.
-One of the best reasons to buy these, to be frank, is to look cool.
-With their retro-modern looks and distinctive logo, Beats remains a deeply hip brand across the globe.
+The Beats Studio 3 Wireless headphones are full-size, over-ear cans that cover your whole ear, just like classic headphones did back in the 1960s and 1970s.
+One of the best reasons to buy these, to be frank, is to look cool, but they also come with enveloping sound.
+With their retro-modern looks and distinctive logo, Beats remains a deeply hip brand across the globe, and a strong addition to this list of the best Apple headphones.

 In these new headphones, released at the end of 2019, you also get active noise cancellation, the rechargeable battery lasts for up to 22 hours (40 hours when noise cancellation is turned off), and the sound quality is really good and not over-bassy like previous Beats.
 If it wasn't for the pesky AirPods Max, these would be the best full-size Apple headphones; now they're simply the best full-size Apple headphones that don't require a second mortgage.